 - 1. Services by an employee to the employer in the course of or in relation to his employment. - 2.
 Services by any Court or Tribunal established under any law for the time being in force. - 3. (a) the functions performed by the Members of Parliament, Members of State Legislature, Members of Panchayats, Members of Municipalities and Members of other local authorities; - (b) the duties performed by any person who holds any post in pursuance of the provisions of the Constitution in that capacity; or - (c) the duties performed by any person as a Chairperson or a Member or a Director in a body established by the Central Government or a State Government or local authority and who is not deemed as an employee before the commencement of this clause. - 4.
 Services of funeral, burial, crematorium or mortuary including transportation of the deceased. - 5.
 Sale of land and, subject to clause (b) of paragraph 5 of Schedule II, sale of building - 6.
-Actionable claims, other than lottery, betting and gambling.

-5. Comment on the following:

-- a.
+Actionable claims, other than lottery, betting and gambling. - 7.
+Supply of goods from a place in the non-taxable territory to another place in the non-taxable territory without such goods entering into India. - 8. (a) Supply of warehoused goods to any person before clearance for home consumption; - (b) Supply of goods by the consignee to any other person, by endorsement of documents of title to the goods, after the goods have been dispatched from the port of origin located outside India but before clearance for home consumption. - 5.
+Comment on the following: - a.
 Whether supply of laptop and a carry case would constitute a composite supply? - b.
 Whether supply of repair services of laptop with parts would constitute a composite supply? - c.
 Which HSN code is to be used in case of composite supplies? - d.
 Which HSN code is to be used in case of mixed supplies?

-- a.
+a.
 In this case, the carry case only adds value to the supply of laptop and therefore, the case would be ancillary while the laptop comprises the predominant element of the supply.
-Even where the brand of the case is not the same as that of the laptop, and the supplier establishes that the case is naturally bundled with the laptop in the ordinary course of his business, the supply can be treated as a composite supply. - b.
+Even where the brand of the case is not the same as that of the laptop, and the supplier establishes that the case is naturally bundled with the laptop in the ordinary course of his business, the supply can be treated as a composite supply.

+- b.
 As such, it is the skill and expertise of the supplier that makes the laptop function as desired.
 Whether replacement is necessary or a mere resetting of the existing parts restores the functionality of the laptop is not known to the customer.
 Where the object of the contract is unknown to the customer, that object cannot be the purpose of the contract.
 The only object that is known to the customer is the 'repair service' which makes it the predominant object of supply.
 This would be the position even if the cost of the parts replaced is higher than the cost of service. - c.
 As per sec.
 8(a), in case of composite supplies, the HSN code of the principal supply is to be used. - d.
 As per sec.
-8(b), in case of mixed supplies, the HSN of the supply that attracts the highest rate of tax is to be used.

-6. (a) TPI, a registered as religious trust u/s 12AA of the Income-tax Act, has provided the following information with respect to the activities undertaken by it.
+8(b), in case of mixed supplies, the HSN of the supply that attracts the highest rate of tax is to be used. - 6. (a) TPI, a registered as religious trust under the Income-tax Act, has provided the following information with respect to the activities undertaken by it.
 You are requested to compute its value of taxable supply: